 Leading the conversation will be:

 - L. Douglas Wilder, 66th Governor of Virginia

 - Susan Gooden, Ph.D., interim dean of the Wilder School

 - U.S. Rep. Robert “Bobby” Scott of Virginia’s 3rd District

-- Melody Barnes, chair, Aspen Institute Forum for Community Solutions and Opportunity Youth Forum and former assistant to the president and director, White House Domestic Policy Council
+- Melody Barnes, co-director for Policy and Public Affairs for the Democracy Initiative at the University of Virginia; former assistant to the president and director, White House Domestic Policy Council

-- Anthony “Tony” Miller, deputy secretary and chief operating officer, U.S. Department of Education
+- Anthony “Tony” Miller, former deputy secretary and chief operating officer, U.S. Department of Education

 - William “Bill” Spriggs, Ph.D., chief economist, AFL-CIO, professor of economics, Howard University, and former assistant secretary for the Office of Policy at the Department of Labor

 Fabrizio Fasulo, Ph.D., director of the Wilder School's Center for Urban and Regional Analysis

 Genevieve Siegel-Hawley, Ph.D., associate professor, Educational Leadership, VCU School of Education